P1-Ro/PlayOnKodi/index.md

 ## Security concerns
 This app doesn't store any data about you.
-Even email and password, when you are logging into Trackseries, arn't stored on device (or anywhere else).
+Email and password, when you are logging into Trackseries, aren't stored on device or anywhere else.

 At first start there prompt to access external storage, this is needed only for downloading subtitles to your device when watching TV shows locally.